Alternator (automotive): Advantages over dynamos

-A set of rectifiers (diode bridge) is required to convert AC to DC.
+A set of rectifiers (diode bridge) is required to convert alternating current (AC) to DC.
 To provide direct current with low ripple, a polyphase winding is used and the pole-pieces of the rotor are shaped (claw-pole).
 Automotive alternators are usually belt-driven at 2–3 times crankshaft speed, speeds that could cause a commutator to fly apart in a generator.
-The alternator runs at various RPM (which varies the frequency) since it is driven by the engine.
-This is not a problem because the alternating current is rectified to direct current.
+The alternator runs at various RPM (which varies the frequency) since it is driven by the engine, regardless of direction of rotation.
+This is not a problem because the alternating current is rectified to DC.

 Alternator regulators are also simpler than those for generators.
 Generator regulators require a cutout relay to isolate the output coils (the armature) from the battery at low speed; that isolation is provided by the alternator rectifier diodes.
 Also, most generator regulators include a current limiter; alternators are inherently current-limited.